. See our new Photo Tours & Workshops Website Here!

 Located far from the cities and paved roads, our luxury encampment at Manvar allows us to enjoy the peace and tranquility of the Indian desert, while being in close proximity to fabulous photo opportunities.
 In the evening, after a dusty hard day's jeep safari we retreat to Manvar to enjoy delicious Indian cuisine and a wonderful culture and dance performances under the stars.
 Luni is a feudal town where centuries old traditions still permeate the local lifestyle.
 Like looking through a window into history, Luni and the surrounding Bishnoi villages provide yet more fascinating, photogenic locations.

-To top off this experience of a lifetime, we'll visit and photograph the incredible Taj Mahal (PRE-TRIP EXTENSION), the brilliant white marble jewel of India.
-Built by Shah Jahan, taking 22 years to comlete, the Taj is a marble memorial to his beautiful wife Mumtaz Mahal.
+To top off this experience of a lifetime, we'll explore and photograph the incredible Taj Mahal, the brilliant white marble jewel of India.
+Built by Shah Jahan, taking 22 years to complete, the Taj is a marble memorial to his beautiful wife Mumtaz Mahal.
 Apart from its stunning design balance and perfect symmetry, the Taj is also noted particularly for its elegant domes, intricately carved screens and some of the best inlay work ever seen.
-We'll have the opportunity to photograph the Taj from unique angles and perspectives, including from across the Yamuna River at sunrise.
-On the pre-trip extension we'll also visit Varanasi (Benares), the spiritual heart of India.
-Situated on the banks of the Ganges River, Hindus consider Varanasi to be the most holy city in India.
-Hindus believe that those who die and are cremated in Varanasi are liberated from the cycle of re-birth.
-This amazing city is alive with spiritualism and steeped in centuries of religious tradition.

 India is a fascinating country with incredible photo opportunities and wonderfully warm people, but it can be emotionally and physical exhausting.
 India challenges you with extremes: one minute, India will cradle you in comfort, the next it will smack you in the face with poverty.
 During the day our group will be "out in the thick of it" not just shooting the action, but being part of the action.
 At night we'll be able to relax and recover from the day’s excitement in clean comfortable hotels that remind us that we are in India rather than Phoenix or Orlando.
 Our hotels are rich in atmosphere, and many are photo-shoots in themselves, but mini-bars and broadband wireless internet may not always be available.
 We'll dine at restaurants that provide delicious, healthy, flavorful meals and sometines even sip tea from roadside kitchens.
 Keep in mind that India is a fascinating destination that is best suited for truly adventurous, flexible and enthusiastic travelers; whose desire is to experience off-the-beaten-track places and come home with images and stories to ponder for decades.